NUR 200. Process of Health Promotion. 3 Credit Hours.

 Typically Offered: Fall & Spring.

 NUR 665.
-Quantitative Research Methods.
+Quantitative Methods for Nursing Research.
 3 Credit Hours.

 In-depth exploration of research methods and design for quantitative research in nursing.
 Emphasis on development of a research problem; quantitative research design from descriptive to randomized clinical trials; epidemiologic designs; threats to validity; sampling and power analysis; measurement including psychometric theory, data collection and management; and interpretation of data.
 Other topics include ethics, human subjects’ protection, and translation of findings into practice.